lfkdev/ansible-link/README.md

 <b>NOTE</b> Project is usable but still in early development

 ## Motivation
-Searched for a way to run our playbooks over CI/CD without the need of AWX or other big projects while still being more stable and less error-prone than custom bash scripts.
-So I created Ansible-Link.
+Searched for a way to run our playbooks automated without the need of AWX or other big projects while still being more stable and less error-prone than custom bash scripts.
+So I made Ansible-Link.
 This projects aims to be a KISS way to run ansible jobs remotely.
 Essentially a RESTful API sitting on top of [ansible-runner](https://github.com/ansible/ansible-runner)

 ## Prerequisites
 * Python 3.7+
+* PIP
 * Your Ansible node

 ## Installation